We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Company reputation: A person should buy tests from a reputable brand.
 This indicates the company uses reliable and regulated labs to produce accurate test results.
 A person can read independent reviews on the Better Business Bureau and Trustpilot sites to learn about customer experiences with their chosen brand.

 • Support: Some brands offer support from medical professionals when a person receives their results.
-This could be helpful for people who would like help understanding or interpreting their results.
+This could be helpful for people who would like to help understand or to interpret their results.
 If a person chooses a brand that does not offer follow-up support, they should speak with a doctor about their results before making any decisions about their health.

 • Testing speed: A person should research how long a company may take to deliver results.
 Many companies offer results within 2–5 days.
 A person may also have to send their sample to the lab on certain days to avoid delays in the mail.

-Testosterone tests are a way for healthcare professionals to diagnose low levels of testosterone.
+Testosterone tests are a way for healthcare professionals to diagnose low testosterone levels.

 Testosterone levels are usually highest in the morning and lowest in the evening.
 At-home tests or healthcare professionals will likely recommend testing in the morning to gain the most accurate result.

-There is also evidence that testosterone levels change seasonally, with people having the highest levels of this hormone in the months of August–October, and becoming lowest in March.
+There is also evidence that testosterone levels change seasonally, with people having the highest levels of this hormone in August–October and becoming lowest in March.
 While more research is necessary to investigate the link between season and testosterone levels, results may be more accurate if a person tests during late summer and early fall.

-There are several causes of low testosterone that are not symptoms of a clinical conditions, such as:
+Several causes of low testosterone are not symptoms of a clinical condition, such as:

 • aging